tnn1nja/Guhca/README.md

 # Guhca
 **Private Multiplayer Ultra-Hardcore Minecraft PaperMC Plugin.**<br>
-*Feel free to take and re-use any code as per the licence, I cannot guarantee that if you clone compile the plugin it will work in your enviroment.*
+*Feel free to take and re-use any code as per the licence, I cannot guarantee that if you clone and compile the plugin it will work in your enviroment.*